azawawi/atom-perl6-editor-tools/README.md

 ## File Icons

-The official camelia buttefly icon will now be shown in the file explorer tree view.
-A [bug](https://github.com/atom/tree-view/issues/732) in the tree view has been reported that prevents showing it on startup.As a workaround, please collapse and expand your project for it to work.
+The official camelia buttefly icon is now shown for Perl 6 file types in the file explorer tree view.
+A [bug](https://github.com/atom/tree-view/issues/732) in the tree view has been reported that prevents showing it on startup.
+As a workaround, please collapse and expand your project for it to work.

 ![File icons Screenshot](https://raw.githubusercontent.com/azawawi/atom-perl6-editor-tools/master/screenshots/file-icons.png)